Debt to Income Ratio

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring debts.

-Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+In general, conventional mortgage loans require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
+Recurring debt includes things like vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Qualifying Calculator.
+If you'd like to run your own numbers, use this Mortgage Loan Pre-Qualifying Calculator.

-Remember these are only guidelines.
-We will be happy to help you pre-qualify to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We'd be happy to go over pre-qualification to determine how large a mortgage loan you can afford.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.